Come Fly with Me

 Artistic reconstruction of two small, bat-like pterosaurs Sinomacrops bondei, one perched on mossy ground and the other in flight, both with large eyes, fuzzy bodies, and reddish-orange wing membranes in a forest setting

-Specimens of anurognathid pterosaurs (Sinomacrops23 pictured) were the first to indicate complex feather-like structures in pterosaurs.
+Specimens of anurognathid pterosaurs (Sinomacrops23: Go to reference 23 at the end of the page pictured) were the first to indicate complex feather-like structures in pterosaurs.

 Colorful illustration of two Dimorphodon pterosaurs flying above spiky green vegetation, with large heads, short necks, long wings, and distinctive spotted wing membranes against a blue sky